A Manual of Latvian Cooking

 This well-worn book is another from the D.P. camp years.
 It's "Latviskā un Modernā Virtuve — Padomi Nama Matēm Kā Pareizi Sagatovot Uzturi" (The Latvian and Modern Kitchen — Advice for Mistresses of the House on How to Properly Prepare Sustenance), published by the "Fišbachas latviešu komitejas literatūras apgāde", that is, the Fischbach Latvian Committee's publishing arm, authored by Hilda Stabulnieks-Birziņa and Anna Švāgers-Vīksne.
 The title page is inscribed: "L. Auniņa" (Silvija's maternal grandmother, Lina) "Antverpē-Flensburg, 22.VII.49".

-It has been sixteen years since we first translated and featured two of our favorite recipes, one for pīrāgi, aka speķa rauši—crescent shaped Latvian bacon- and onion-filled rolls, and for galerts, pork aspic.
+It has been nineteen years since we first translated and featured two of our favorite recipes, one for pīrāgi, aka speķa rauši—crescent shaped Latvian bacon- and onion-filled rolls, and for galerts, pork aspic.
 Since then, we've uncovered additional information about this cookbook.

 A year before its voyage to America aboard the USNS General Harry Taylor, our family's cookbook had already traveled 800 kilometers from Fischbach in south central Germany to Flensburg, on the border with Denmark.